hapax/hapax.github.io/assets/simple-physics.md

 \frac{\text{power}}{\text{person}}\times \frac{\text{person}}{\text{Vancouver}}.
 $$

-The term "person/Vancouver" is just the population of greater Vancouver, which I happen to know is around $2.5$ million.
+The factor "person/Vancouver" is just the population of greater Vancouver, which I happen to know is around $2.5$ million.
 To estimate individual power usage, we can compare to something familiar like a good ol' $60$ W globe.